-Check Thermal Comfort Initials

-T08 β Enhanced Operable Windows

-This project is designed to meet the parts selected below:

-Part 1: Enhanced Operable Windows

-Window design

-Operable windows may be opened according to the following requirements (windows which may be opened in both modes may count for both requirements a and b):

-a.
-At least 70% of operable windows may be opened such that at least half of the opening is not more than 1.8 m [5.9 ft] above the finished floor and opening is at least 0.3 m [1 ft] in the smallest dimension.
-At least one such window is present in each room with operable windows.

-b.
-If project is equipped with heating, at least 30% of operable windows may be opened such that entirety of opening is at least 1.8 m [5.9 ft] above the finished floor (preferably as close to the ceiling as possible).
-At least one such window is present in each room with operable windows.

-c.
-Controls for window operation are positioned not more than 1.7 m [5.6 ft] above the finished floor.
+Check Thermal Comfort Initials T08 β Enhanced Operable Windows This project is designed to meet the parts selected below: Part 1: Enhanced Operable Windows All Spaces: Window design Operable windows may be opened according to the following requirements (windows which may in both modes may count for both requirements a and b): be opened a.
+At least 70% of operable windows may be opened such that at least half of the opening is not m 1.8 m [5.9 ft] above the finished floor and opening is at least 0.3 m [1 ft] in the smallest dimension. one such window is present in each room with operable windows. b.
+If project is equipped with heating, at least 30% of operable windows may be opened such that opening is at least 1.8 m [5.9 ft] above the finished floor (preferably as close to the ceiling as possible least one such window is present in each room with operable windows. c.
+Controls for window operation are positioned not more than 1.7 m [5.6 ft] above the finished fl oor.
+Window operation Instructions for window operation are provided through signage or other communications to regu occupants to indicate the following: lar a.
+Windows with low openings are to be used during mild and/or warm weather. b.
+Windows are not to be opened when mechanical cooling is in operation (not required if no me cooling is present or if mechanical cooling system is configured to disengage automatically when open). c.

-Window operation

-Instructions for window operation are provided through signage or other communications to regular occupants to indicate the following:

-a.
-Windows with low openings are to be used during mild and/or warm weather.

-b.
-Windows are not to be opened when mechanical cooling is in operation (not required if no mechanical cooling is present or if mechanical cooling system is configured to disengage automatically when windows are open).

-c.
 Windows with high openings (if present) are to be used in cold weather.
 Check Materials Initials

 X01 Fundamental Material Precautions

-This project is designed to meet the parts selected below: